-Drafting (and redrafting) comparative property questionnaires
+Drafting (and Redrafting) Comparative Property Questionnaires

-Professor Peter Sparkes, University of Southampton
+Peter Sparkes*

+Abstract

+1. Introduction

 It must be with some temerity that one attempts an essay on comparative law in a Centre named after Michel de Montaigne.
 For better or worse, this short essay is a distillation of lessons drawn from the author’s experience in working on comparative questionnaires in various guises over the past fifteen years.
 As Montaigne himself wrote: